 Symptoms depend on whether the cavernoma hemorrhages and its location in the brain.
 A patient may experience seizures, headaches, memory and attention problems, weakness in arms or legs, vision problems and balance problems.
 However, many people with cavernomas are asymptomatic and the lesions are discovered by chance.

 Symptomatic cavernomas can be treated through medication alone.
-Surgery is recommended if a patient experiences one neurologically symptomatic hemorrhage from a lesion in an easily accessible area of the brain, where there is low risk of interference with neurological function.
+Surgery is recommended if a patient experiences one neurologically symptomatic hemorrhage from a lesion in an easily accessible area of the brain, where there is a low risk of interference with neurological function.